 How to Remove New-message.live Ads from Windows.

-Step 3: Clean any registries, created by New-message.live Ads on your computer.
+Step 4: Clean Any registries, Created by New-message.live Ads on Your PC.

 The usually targeted registries of Windows machines are the following: